steventango/cmput-412-website/exercise-3.md

 Questions
 ● How far off are your detections from the static ground truth.
 ● What are two factors that could cause this error?

+Our detections are quite far off from the ground truth.
+Two factors that could cause this error are inaccurate odometry from wheel encoders and camera transform errors arising from camera distortion.

 Deliverable 7: Show a short video of your robot moving around the entire world (see image below) using lane following and have your sensor fusion node teleport the robot if